 We created descriptive coupling maps by taking the means and variances across all 803 subjects at each voxel location in volumetric space.
 We then projected these mean and variance maps to the FreeSurfer sphere using PySurfer for visualization of spatial heterogeneity and cortical patterns [TOCITE].

 To investigate biological relevance of PCA-based IMCo, we used linear regression at each voxel to explore whether coupling was associated with age or sex effects.
 In all linear regressions, we controlled intra-scanner motion for both ASL and rfMRI scans.
-To control for multiple comparisons in these voxel-level tests, we used a false discovery rate of 0.05 to correct p-values.
-Then, we created binary thresholded masks indicating which p-values remained significant post-correction for both age and sex.
-For this analysis and following analyses, we performed identical analyses for each of the three modalities individually to explore whether the presence of age and sex effects on modality intensities corresponded to the presence of age and sex effects on coupling values (Supplementary Materials).
+To control for multiple comparisons in these voxel-level tests, we controlled the false discovery rate at 5%.
+Then, we created binary thresholded masks indicating which tests remained significant post-correction for both age and sex.
+For this and following analyses, we performed identical modeling of each of the three modalities individually to explore whether the presence of age and sex effects on modality intensities corresponded to the presence of age and sex effects on coupling values (Supplementary Materials).

-To visualize the extent of voxels where coupling was associated with age and sex, we counted the proportion of voxels with statistically significant age or sex effects in each of the Yeo 7 functional networks as well as in AAL atlas subcortical regions of interest (Thomas Yeo et al., 2011; Tzourio-Mazoyer et al., 2002).
+To visualize the extent of voxels where coupling was associated with age and sex, we counted the proportion of voxels with statistically significant age or sex effects in each of the Yeo 7-network solution for functional networks as well as in AAL atlas subcortical regions of interest (Thomas Yeo et al., 2011; Tzourio-Mazoyer et al., 2002).
 We also projected the thresholded p-value maps to the FreeSurfer sphere for visualization and further analyses.

 4.6 Spin testing